-In February 2010, CD mailed letters of invitation to the fifteen remaining jurisdictions in Washtenaw County to gauge their interest in joining the Urban County for the next 3-year qualification period starting on July 1, 2012.
-The Community Development Director has met with the local officials from the jurisdictions to give an overview of the benefits to joining to the Urban County.
-Jurisdictions that have expressed an interest in joining the Urban County for the next 3-year Cooperative Agreement period beginning July 1, 2012 will submit resolutions of support and signed cooperative agreements by July 2011.
+In February 2010, OCED mailed letters of invitation to the fifteen remaining jurisdictions in Washtenaw County to gauge their interest in joining the Urban County for the next 3-year qualification period starting on July 1, 2012.
+The Community Development Director met with the local officials from the jurisdictions to give an overview of the benefits to joining to the Urban County.
+In the spring and summer of 2011, Dexter Township, Lima Township, Manchester Village, Manchester Township, Saline City, Saline Township, and Webster Township elected to join the Urban County and signed Cooperative Agreements for the 2012-2015 cooperative period.

-In April 2011, the Urban County Executive Committee will review and approve the draft CDBG, HOME, and ESG budgets and projects included in the 2011 Annual Action Plan.
+In April 2012, the Urban County Executive Committee will review and approve the draft CDBG, HOME, and ESG budgets and projects included in the 2011 Annual Action Plan.

-In May 2011, the Washtenaw County Board of Commissioners will review and approve the 2011 Annual Action Plan for submission to HUD.
+In May 2012, the Washtenaw County Board of Commissioners will review and approve the 2011 Annual Action Plan for submission to HUD.